celsiusnarhwal/fa-material/docs/index.md

 as you would in any other website (e.g, `#!html <i class="fa-solid fa-rocket"></i>` would render as :fontawesome-solid-rocket:).

-You can do this via the following configuration option:

-`css`

-: :octicons-milestone-24: Default: `false` — Whether to add Font Awesome's CSS to your site.
+???+ config "`css`: Whether to add Font Awesome's CSS to your site."

+    :octicons-milestone-24: Default: `false`

     === ":octicons-file-code-16: `mkdocs.yml`"